Category: Uncategorized

 Rerunning flutter doctor, it now told me that I didn’t have the most recent version of the command-line tools.
 I then fell into a bit of a rabbit hole.
 Some quick Googling told me that the command line tools should live inside Android Studio.
 I ferreted around in the application bundle and they were just Not There.
 I went back to the Android Studio site and downloaded them, and spent a fair amount of time trying to get sdkmanager into my PATH correctly.
 When I finally did, it cheerfully informed me that I had no Java SDK.
 So off to the OpenJDK site, and download JDK 20.
 (I tried a direct install via brew install, but strangely Java was still /usr/bin/java, and I decided rather than tracking down where the Homebrew Java went, I’d install my own where l could keep an eye on it.

 I downloaded the bin.tar.gz file and followed the installation instructions, adding the specified path to my PATH… and still didn’t have a working Java.
 Hm.
 Looking in the OpenJDK directory, the path was Contents, not jdk-18.0.1.jdk/Contents.
 I created the jdk-18.0.1 directory, moved Contents into it and had a working Java!
 Hurray!
-But even with dorking around further with the PATH, I still couldn’t get sdkmanager to update the command-line
+But even with dorking around further with the PATH, I still couldn’t get sdkmanager to update the command-line tools properly.

 Not that way, this way

-A little more Googling turned up this Stack Overflow post that told me to forget about installing the command-line tools myself, and to get Android Studio to do it.
+A little more Googling turned up a Stack Overflow post that told me to forget about installing the command-line tools myself, and to get Android Studio to do it.
 Following those instructions and checking all the right boxes, flutter doctor told me I had the command-line tools, but that I needed to accept some licenses.
 I ran the command to do that, and finally I had a working Flutter install!

 Almost.